Black Bean Migas

-In a skillet, over medium-low heat, sauté the bell pepper, onion and jalapeño in the bacon drippings or oil for 2 minutes or until onion is transparent, but not brown.
+- In a skillet, over medium-low heat, sauté the bell pepper, onion and jalapeño in the bacon drippings or oil for 2 minutes or until onion is transparent, but not brown.
 Stir in the black beans.

-Pour the egg mixture into the skillet, and "scramble" until eggs are almost done.
+- Pour the egg mixture into the skillet, and "scramble" until eggs are almost done.
 Sprinkle in the broken tortilla chips, and stir well.
 Remove the skillet from heat, and sprinkle cheese into the eggs, again stirring well.

-Serve at once with additional salsa and warm flour tortillas, if desired.
+- Serve at once with additional salsa and warm flour tortillas, if desired.

 Recipe editor Patricia Mitchell